 Turkey's population is 83,6 million.
-The population4 is projected to be reached 92,902,462 in 2030 in Turkey.
+The population is projected to be reached 93,328,574 in 2030 and 104,749,423 in 2050 in Turkey according to TURKSTAT.
 Primary agriculture accounts for 6,7 % of GDP and employs 16 % of the workforce according to TURKSTAT.
 This clearly shows that agriculture plays a vital role in the economy of Turkey.
 The country is a net exporter of a significant number of agricultural products, which account for more than 10 % of total exports.
+The ratio of export and import values of agriculture, forestry and fishing is around 60 % in 2020.
+The ratio of export to import values of manufacture of food products constantly increases in the last decade and it was over 200 % in 2020.
+Lastly, the ratio of export to import of beverages was over 50 % in 2020.

 According to the Medium-Term Program (2021), added value in the agriculture sector increased by 8.7 percent in the first quarter of 2021.
 According to OECD statistical databases, the GDP of Turkey increased to USD 2,347 billion in Purchasing Power Parities (PPPs) in 2019 from USD 609 in 2000.
-According to the inflation data of February 2021 announced by TURKSTAT, the GDP per capita was 8.599 USD, and this amount was approximately 1/3 of the agricultural population which was measured as 2.836 USD.
+According to the inflation data of February 2021 announced by TURKSTAT, the GDP per capita was USD 8.599, and this amount was approximately 1/3 of the agricultural population which was measured as 2.836 USD.